DiscordBM/DiscordBM/README.md

         /// Don't use `Task { }` if you care and want to wait Task { await bot.connect() }

-        /// Get an `AsyncStream` of `Gateway.Event`s
-        let stream = await bot.makeEventsStream()

-        /// Handle each event in the stream
+        /// Handle each event in the `bot.events` async stream
-        /// This stream will never end, therefore preventing your executable from exiting for await event in stream {
+        /// This stream will never end, therefore preventing your executable from exiting for await event in await bot.events {
             EventHandler(event: event, client: bot.client).handle()
         }
     }